Supreme Military Council (Ghana): Overthrow of the SMC

 An alternative coup plot by a group known as the Free Africa Movement involved junior officers and other ranks.
 They were planning for a coup for a much later date.
 Their leader was Major Boakye-Djan of the Fifth Infantry Battalion.
 One of his team, Corporal Peter Tasiri, initiated the plot for a coup.
 He was arrested together with Lt.
 Baah Achamfuor, whom they had tried to recruit.
 Some of his colleagues who managed to avoid arrest arranged a jail break to release Rawlings and his colleagues.
 A guard and one of the conspirators were reportedly killed at this stage.
 Rawlings was released and announced the coup but there appeared to be a lot of confusion as there was no clear leadership for the coup attempt throughout the day.
 Captain Henry Smith of the First Infantry Battalion helped with ammunition.
-One of the SMC members, the Army Commander Major General Odartey-Wellington led the effort to quell the mutiny.
+One of the SMC members, the Army Commander Major General Odartey-Wellington led the effort to stop the mutiny.
 He announced at one stage that the coup had been quelled and requested a meeting with Rawlings.
 He was however killed later in a gun battle at the Nima Police Station which he was using temporarily as his base.
 In the evening, Lieutenant General Joshua Hamidu, the Chief of Defence Staff announced that the SMC government had been overthrown.